neo4j-devtools/graph-examples/README.md

 # Graph Examples for Neo4j Desktop

+> For the updated version, see [https://github.com/neo4j-contrib/graphgist-portal-v3](https://github.com/neo4j-contrib/graphgist-portal-v3)

-This is a frontend for [Graphgist Portal](https://portal.graphgist.org/).
+This ~is~ was a frontend for [Graphgist Portal](https://portal.graphgist.org/).

 ## Usage